Purchase your tickets now. Limited number of holes to be drilled.

 14. No motorized vehicles are allowed in the contest area other than those of contest officials and event personnel.
 Any contestant bringing a motor vehicle within 100 yards of the contestant perimeter will be disqualified.

 15. Contestants are encouraged to park in the areas provided.
 Watch for signs.
 Contestants are encouraged to carpool and use the buddy system.
-There will be parking available at the DNR launch.
+There will be limited parking available at the DNR launch.
 Parking on the ice is at YOUR OWN RISK.

 16. All bait fish must be six inches or smaller.
 Any bait fish over six inches will not be allowed on the ice.